Riada125/Project-1/README.md

   })
 ```

 When case 32 is called (keyup on the space bar), the player's laser fires.
+A variable is assigned to the position that is one space in front of the player on the grid alongside an associated CSS class.
 This includes a sound playing and the `'playerlaser'` CSS class being moved up the length of the grid, concurrent with the position of the `playerLaser` variable.
-This also includes logic for removing the laser and an enemy ship whilst increasing the score if there is a collision, as well as removing the player's laser if it reaches the end of the grid.
+This also includes logic for removing the laser and an enemy ship whilst increasing the score if there is a collision detected, as well as removing the player's laser if it reaches the end of the grid.

 ```js
       case 32: {